-Density (0-1 du/ac)
+DENSITY (0-1 DU/AC)

 The purpose of this district is to provide for very low density housing areas to satisfy individuals desiring to own a large lot within an urban setting.
 This district recognizes and protects existing and future large-lot developments within the City.
-This density would generally fall under the PDR-1 zoning district category as outlined in the Development Code.
+[Amended by Ord. #841, effective 06/04/2020]